ClintH/ixfx-docs/src/pages/modulation/easing.md

 if (e.isDone) ...
 ```

 Time starts being counted from when the easing is initialised (ie. calling `Easings.time()`).
-For this reason, you likely want to initialise just-in-time.
+For this reason, you likely want to initialise just before it's needed, or values you will lose part of the range.
 Calling `reset()` can also be useful for resetting the timer.

 You'll probably call `compute()` inside an existing draw/update loop that is running.
 If you don't have a loop already, here is a snippet that returns an easing over time: